The Rio Olympics

-Countdown has begun to the greatest sporting event in the world.
+Countdown to the Rio Olympics has begun- set to be the greatest sporting event in the world.
 Rio de Janeiro will become the first South American city to host the Olympics Games.
 Lift off is on Friday, August 5, at the Maracanã Stadium.
 206 countries will compete in 42 sports, 306 events, over 17 days of action around 32 venues in Rio de Janeiro, plus five co-host cities: Belo Horizonte, Brasília, Manaus, Salvador and São Paulo.

 We have tickets to the opening ceremony and all major Olympics events, as well as access to some very special places to stay!